-The Group adopted the provisions of ASC subtopic 740-10 ("ASC 740-10"), Income Taxes: Overall, on January 1, 2007, which clarified the accounting for uncertainty in income taxes by prescribing the recognition and measurement thresholds a tax position is required to meet before being recognized in the financial statements.
+The Group adopted the provisions of ASC 740-10, Income Taxes: Overall, on January 1, 2007, which clarified the accounting for uncertainty in income taxes by prescribing the recognition and measurement thresholds a tax position is required to meet before being recognized in the financial statements.
 The guidance prescribes a more likely than not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Significant judgment is required in evaluating the Group's uncertain tax positions and determining its provision for income taxes.
-See Note 11 for details of the Group's tax positions.
+Refer to Note 11 for details of the Group's tax positions.

-(t) Employee social security and welfare benefits
+(s) Employee social security and welfare benefits

 Full-time employees of the Group in the PRC are entitled to staff welfare benefits including pension, work-related injury benefits, maternity insurance, medical insurance, unemployment benefit and housing fund plans through a PRC government-mandated multi-employer defined contribution plan.
 The Group is required to accrue for these benefits based on certain percentages of the employees' salaries, up to a maximum amount specified by the local government.
 The Group is required to make contributions to the plans out of the amounts accrued.
 The PRC government is responsible for the medical benefits and the pension liability to be paid to these employees and the Group's obligations are limited to the amounts contributed.
-Employee social benefits included as expenses in the accompanying consolidated statements of operations were RMB11.9 million, RMB17.9 million and RMB31.7 million (US\$5.0 million) for the years ended December 31, 2009, 2010 and 2011, respectively.
+Employee social benefits included as expenses in the accompanying consolidated statements of comprehensive income were RMB17.9 million, RMB31.7 million and RMB47.2 million (US\$7.6 million) for the years ended December 31, 2010, 2011 and 2012, respectively.